NCAR/ncar-python-tutorial/README.rst

 5.2.
 DAV (Casper)
 ++++++++++++++++++++

-Launching JupyterLab on DAV system is a bit different (there will be a JupyterHub deployment deployment on DAV system in the coming months)
+Launching JupyterLab on DAV system is a bit different (there will be a JupyterHub deployment on the DAV system in the coming months (stay tuned))

-To use the DAV system, you will need to use SSH tunnel scripts provided in ``scripts/jlab-dav``
+To use the DAV system, you will need to use SSH tunnelling scripts provided in ``scripts/jlab-dav``

 - From one of Cheyenne's logging nodes, run the following command: